lemina-model/lemina-model/lemina-model.md

-# Lemina: A Unified Interface for Objects, Actors, Services, and Beyond
+# Lemina: A Unified Object-Oriented Programming Model for Single-Process and Distributed Systems

 © Copyright 2025 Rex Young.
 All Rights Reserved.